 Nearly all diets advocate less processed food (especially sugary foods), more vegetables and less alcohol.
 Therefore, given it’s impossible to eat as hunter-gatherers did, could the Paleo diet be just another fad diet rebranded?

-Zoe founded her dietetics practice in 2004, since then figureate has grown to become a very successful private practice with three locations across Melbourne (Malvern, North Melbourne and Coburg).
+Zoe founded her dietetics practice in 2004, and since then it has grown to become a very successful private practice with three locations across Melbourne (Malvern, North Melbourne and Coburg).

 A passion for food is key to being a dietitian and one of Zoe’s primary goals is to help people enjoy all types of food, especially favourite foods.
 Zoe strongly believes we do not need to eat “diet” foods or deny ourselves and she educates on how to manage health without dieting.